AmsaOne/Flipper-EMV-Reader/README.md

 ### Build

-The repo includes `build.ps1` which handles the source-of-truth shared library sync:
+The repo includes `build.ps1` which handles the source shared library sync:

 ```powershell
 # From the repo root: